 While the problem might be nearly universal, though, it’s not without its remedies.

 - Focus tightly on measurable results (set SMART goals)

 - See how you stack up against your competitors in a subjective way

 - Use verifiable metrics to assess your own abilities in decision-making skills

 - Practice, practice, practice

-It’s also a good idea to seek advice in outside perspectives.
-Just be careful about the voices you listen to, because some of the “expert” opinions you’re likely to hear are also being affected by another person’s overconfidence.
+It’s also a good idea to seek advice from outside perspectives.
+Just be careful about the voices you listen to because some of the “expert” opinions you’re likely to hear are also being affected by another person’s overconfidence.